rolling-scopes-school/tasks/react/modules/graphiql.md

 ## Backend / API

 - Application doesn't require a backend.
-- You should support any open, user-specified GraphQL API that supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+- Application should support any open, user-specified GraphQL API that supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 You can create a proxy service as part of your app and use it to make requests to any GraphQL API (even those that do not support CORS).

 ## Application structure